PaperMC/velocitypowered.com/docs/deployment/security.md

 **Advantages**:

 * Fool-proof if you do not give untrusted servers access to your servers
-* Does not require extra configuration on each Minecraft server
+* Does not require any extra Minecraft server configuration
 * Part of good system hardening advice for any operating system

 **Disadvantages**: